 Al Crocker in 1936 with an early customer, ready for speed!
 [Bonhams]

-Introduced in 1936, there was no ‘standard’ Crocker, as every customer, echoing Brough Superior practice, could specify the state of tune and displacement of the engine; the cylinder barrels were cast with extra thick walls, and could be extensively overbored; engines were built from 1000cc, to 1490cc, in the most extreme case.
-The ‘typical’ 62cu” Big Twin produced ~55-60hp, which exceeded the current sidevalve Indian and HD models by 50%.
+Crocker took pre-orders for his new V-twin, and appears to have started production in very early 1936, as the Big Twin was first mentioned as a completed machine in The Motorcyclist in February 1936. there was no ‘standard’ Crocker, as every customer, echoing Brough Superior practice, could specify the state of tune and displacement of the engine; the cylinder barrels were cast with extra thick walls, and could be extensively overbored; engines were built from 1000cc, to 1490cc, in the most extreme case.
+The ‘typical’ 61ci Big Twin produced ~55-60hp, which exceeded the current sidevalve Indian and HD models by 50%.
 So confident was Al Crocker in the superiority of his twins, he offered a money-back guarantee for any Crocker owner who was ‘beaten’ by a standard HD or Indian, and of course, no such buyback was necessary.
 Crocker had built the fastest production motorcycle in the US, with speeds over 110mph the norm.
-Harley Davidson introduced their first OHV v-twin – the model EL ‘Knucklehead’ – 6 months after the Crocker, but it was at least 15mph slower.
+Harley Davidson introduced their first OHV v-twin – the model EL ‘Knucklehead’ – 6 months after the Crocker, but it was at least 15mph slower and 80lbs heavier.

 Rider Homer Wood at Muroc dry lake with his 1936 ‘Hemi’ Crocker.
 [Bonhams]